marcjulianschwarz/obsidian-vault-blog/Posts/gurobi.md

 ## Initialize Model

 The next step is to initialize a Gurobi model.
 For this example problem, setting a constant with the name capacitated to `False` will be necessary too.
-This variable can be changed depending on whether you want to have production capacity constraints (LS-C) or not (LS-U).
+This variable defines whether you want to have production capacity constraints (LS-C) or not (LS-U).

 ```python
 m = gp.Model("ls")